zigg/dotcom/content/2014/sandboxing-homebrew.md

 ## Results

 This works really well, actually!
-There's one exception right now, a rather big one: the `node` formula isn't completing its install, I think because it's trying to lock in *my* home directory.
-But the 20-odd other formulae are working great.
+The `node` formula wasn't completing its install, I think because it was trying to lock in *my* home directory.
+I patched that up with the new `brew` alias.
+But the 20-odd other formulae I use are working great.

 I'm definitely interested in developing this idea further, when I get some time.
 In a virtual machine, like I should have done the